lanewhitten/WebGetter/README.md

 # WebGetter
-Gets the Html Code from url input
+Gets the Html Code of a website from a url input